A small Micronesian island in the Pacific

 as Nauru is a tropical island of coral origin, there's no shortage of beaches along the green coastal ring (around the barren inland).
 Scuba diving and deep-sea fishing are other tourist offerings.
 But resources are very limited.
 Make no mistake: Nauru is not a Pacific

 holiday paradise!
-But at least that also means no crowds …
+But at least that also means no tourist crowds …